CYCLING & WALKING TRAILS CENTRAL OTAGO NZ

 A popular picnic and safe swimming spot, Pinders Pond - set amongst mature trees and a rugged, sculptured landscape - is a Teviot Valley must-see.

 Alexandra to Doctors Point – return

 (20km cycle or walk)

 Begin your journey by passing under the Alexandra Bridge and beside historic (1882) bridge piers.
-Here, where the Manuherikia and the Clutha Matau-au rivers meet, enter the Gorge and be amazed by the abrupt transition from an urban to remote landscape, and the awe-inspiring gorge backdrop.
-The trail gains height as it makes its way towards Butchers Creek (4.1 kilometres) where stone-walled water races and signs of gold mining days abound.
-Further on, Doctors Point is the half way mark; stop for a rest and take in this impressive site before returning the way you came, and seeing the gorge from a whole new perspective.
+Here, where the Manuherikia and the Clutha Matau-au rivers meet, enter the Gorge and be amazed by the abrupt transition from an urban to remote landscape against the awe-inspiring gorge backdrop.
+Gaining height, the trail makes its way towards Butchers Creek and stone-walled water races, and other remnants of gold mining activity.
+Further on, Doctors Point is the half way mark.
+Stop for a rest and take in this impressive site before returning the way you came, and seeing the gorge from a whole new perspective.

 The full trail: Alexandra to Roxburgh Dam